Yeardley Smith

-Martha Maria Yeardley Smith (/ˈjɑrdli/ YARD-lee; born July 3, 1964) is an American actress.
+Martha Maria Yeardley Smith (/ˈjɑrdli/ YARD-lee; born July 3, 1964) is an American actress and podcast host.
 She stars as the voice of Lisa Simpson on the animated television series The Simpsons.

 Smith began acting in 1982 after graduating from drama school.
 She moved to New York City in 1984, where she appeared in the Broadway production of Tom Stoppard's The Real Thing.
 She made her film debut in 1985's Heaven Help Us, followed by roles in The Legend of Billie Jean and Maximum Overdrive.
 She moved to Los Angeles in 1986 and took a recurring role in the television series Brothers.

 In 1987, Smith auditioned for the Simpsons shorts on The Tracey Ullman Show.
 Smith intended to audition for the role of Bart Simpson, but the casting director felt her voice was too high, and she was cast as Bart's sister Lisa.
 In 1989, the shorts were spun off into their own half-hour show, The Simpsons.
 For her work on The Simpsons, Smith received a Primetime Emmy Award for Outstanding Voice-Over Performance in 1992.

 Alongside The Simpsons, Smith appeared in the sitcom Herman's Head as Louise, and had recurring appearances as Marlene on Dharma & Greg and as Penny in two episodes of Dead Like Me.
 She has appeared in several films, including City Slickers, Just Write, Toys, and As Good as It Gets.
 In 2004, Smith performed an off-Broadway one-woman show entitled More at the Union Square Theatre in New York City.
 Aside from The Simpsons, Smith has recorded few voice-over parts, only commercials and the film We're Back!
 A Dinosaur's Story.
 Smith starred in and served as executive producer for the independent romantic comedy Waiting For Ophelia, which had its world premiere at the Phoenix Film Festival in April 2009.

 Early life

 Smith was born on July 3, 1964, in Paris, France.
 Her father, Joseph Smith, worked for United Press International in Paris and moved to Washington, D.C., in 1966, where he became The Washington Post's first official obituary editor.
 Her mother, Martha Mayor, was a paper conservator for the Freer and Sackler Galleries at the Smithsonian Institution.
+She is one of 5 children..
+Her name is her father's middle name.
 Smith's parents later divorced.
 Her maternal grandfather was art historian A. Hyatt Mayor, and among her great-grandparents were marine biologist and zoologist Alpheus Hyatt and artist and sculptor Harriet Randolph Hyatt Mayor.
 She is also the paternal niece of political scientist, historian, and Latin American studies specialist Peter H. Smith.
 Smith has labeled her family "upper crust and reserved".
 As a child, Smith was often teased because of her unusual voice.
 Smith has stated: "I've sounded pretty much the same way since I was six.
 Maybe [my voice is] a little deeper now."
 She made her acting debut in a sixth-grade play.